Navigable maps of structural brain networks across species: Results

 \subsection{Navigation in hyperbolic maps}

-We further explore the idea of effective distance in connectomes using the framework of networks embedded in hyperbolic space \cite{Serrano2008,Krioukov2010}.
-In this approach, real complex networks are embedded in a hyperbolic space, in which the distance between nodes---an abstract measure balancing their similarity and popularity---determine their likelihood of being connected.
-Besides offering a geometric interpretation of the complex features observed in real networks \cite{Aste2005,Krioukov2010,Candellero2014,Allard2017,Papadopoulos2012}, geometric maps provide the recipe for sustainable routing protocols for the Internet \cite{Boguna2010}, shed light on the hierarchical organization of biochemical pathways in cells \cite{Serrano2012} and in protein interactions \cite{Alanis-Lobato213165}, and allow a rich characterization of the evolution of international trade over fourteen decades \cite{Garcia-Perez2016}.

-We embedded a large number of connectomes in hyperbolic space, covering many more species than in the previous sections, using the procedure briefly described in Methods.
-Basically, our embedding technique finds the coordinates $(r, \theta)$ in the hyperbolic plane that maximize the likelihood that the model generates a given network structure.
-Doing so, we obtained a geometrical representation of each of these connectomes without a prior knowledge of the physical positions of the nodes in Euclidean space.
-Figure~\ref{fig:panel_hyperbolic}(a) shows the hyperbolic map obtained for the connectome shown at Fig.~\ref{fig:panel_euclidean}(a).
-Notice how the embedding captures the global organization of the original connectome: nodes in each hemisphere tend to stay together.
-Most importantly, notice that the two hemispheres on Fig.~\ref{fig:panel_euclidean}(a) are not disconnected (about 11\% of links connect nodes in different hemispheres) which is reflected on Fig.~\ref{fig:panel_hyperbolic}(a) by the overlap of some regions of the two hemispheres.
+Using the embedding technique described in the Materials and Methods section, we inferred the positions in hyperbolic space of all nodes of the 26 connectomes considered in this study.
+Doing so, we obtained a geometrical representation for each connectome without a prior knowledge of the spatial positions of the nodes in Euclidean space.
+In the hyperbolic representation, the radial position of a node is directly related to its hubness, with higher degree nodes closer to the center of the disk.
+Figure~\ref{fig:panel_hyperbolic}(a) shows the hyperbolic map obtained for the Human5 connectome.
+Notice that the hyperbolic embedding, which is inferred by using the network topology only, preserves to a large extent the physical separation of the two hemispheres (see also~\cite{Cacciola2017}), with 86\% of the nodes in the left hemisphere (blue) and 82\% of the nodes in the right hemisphere (red) located in separate halves of the disk, even if almost 25\% of the links connect nodes in different hemispheres.
+This last observation is also clearly reflected on Fig.~\ref{fig:panel_hyperbolic}(a) by the overlap of some regions of the two hemispheres.

-Figure~\ref{fig:panel_hyperbolic}(c) shows that the success rate of greedy routing in the hyperbolic plane (GRH) becomes very close to 100\% for every considered connectome.
-Moreover, Fig.~\ref{fig:panel_hyperbolic}(d) shows that the greedy paths are very close to their respective shortest paths with average stretches that never exceed 1.2, and less dispersion than in Euclidean space.
-These striking results imply that the inferred coordinates \textit{encode} significant information on the structure of the connectomes.
+Figure~\ref{fig:panel_hyperbolic}(b) shows that the success rate of greedy routing in the hyperbolic disk (GRH) becomes very close to 100\% for every considered connectome, independently of whether the connectome is at the neuron or coarse-grained region scale.
+Moreover, Fig.~\ref{fig:panel_hyperbolic}(c) shows that the greedy paths are very close to their respective shortest paths with average stretches that never exceed 1.2, and less dispersion than in Euclidean space.
+These results imply that the network topology of the connectomes is highly congruent with the embedding model $\mathcal{H}^2$ (or equivalently $\mathcal{S}^1$) at all scales; in other words, the inferred coordinates \textit{encode} significant information on the structure of the connectomes, independently of their scale.